Itâs really interesting to see how your work has evolved, and youâve created a boat! And a city!

 04/01/2020

-It's really interesting to see your progress and you've made a boat!
+Itâs really interesting to see how your work has evolved, and youâve created a boat!
 And a city!

-Your illustration is super cool, you've managed the perspective well, it's clear, there's a nice setting around, a holiday atmosphere, I really like the treatment of the water which works very well and the boat is nice.
+Your illustration is really cool; youâve handled the perspective well.
+Itâs clear, and we have a nice setting around it, a holiday atmosphere.
+I really like how youâve treated the water, it works very well, and the boat looks great.

-Honestly, itâs cool ^^
+Honestly, itâs awesome!

 C'est hyper intéressant de voir ton cheminement et tu as fait un bateau !
 Et une ville !